ComplicatedPhenomenon/C_Takeoff/function/function.md

 `addInt `is a function. `funcPtr` is a pointer, pointing to function `addInt`.

-Maybe we only care where is a piece of memory and what's in there.
-Its name, variable, is something represents that piece of memory. when we print this variable, we know what this piece of memory contains.

-A pointer variable represents a piece of memory containing the address of another piece of memory.
-Now, say about data type, we see the pointer got a type, it means the memory which the pointer refers to containing that data type of data.

 ### Return Type
 * The `return type` indicates what kind of data this function will return.
 * Some languages differentiate between `subroutines`, which do not return a value, and `functions`, which do.
 In C there are no subroutines, only functions, but functions are not required to return a value.
-The correct way to indicate that a function does not return a value is to use the return type `void`.  ( This is a way of explicitly saying that the function returns nothing. )
+The correct way to indicate that a function does not return a value is to use the return type `void`.  ( This is a way of explicitly saying that the function returns nothing.)
 * If no return type is given, the compiler will normally assume the function returns an int.
 This can cause problems if the function does not in fact return an int.

+## Variable address is a virtual address
+[Value of pointers in C](https://stackoverflow.com/questions/39142190/value-of-pointer-in-c), check `pointerValue.c` for detail.

+> It means that its numerical value does not necessarily represent the sequential number of the byte in physical memory.

+> This is something hidden from your program by a combination of the operating system and the hardware on which it is running, so there is no OS-independent way to obtain a mapping of a particular address to a physical address.
+Physical addresses are also meaningless outside the context of the OS virtual memory manager, because pages (allocation blocks) come in no particular order.